ajakaja/ajakaja.github.io/_posts/2018-11-01-chaos-under-pressure.md

 Basically you have to be sure you know where the floors _actually_ are, because real-life decisions are made in fuzzy situations where the rules are never black-and-white.
 {: .indent }

-**3.** If the death penalty is required for a certain crime, then a criminal who does commits that crime is incentivized to commit _any other crime_ in order to avoid the most extreme outcome.
+**3.** If the death penalty is required for a certain crime, then a criminal who does commits that crime is incentivized to commit basically _any other crime_ in order to avoid the most extreme outcome.

 This is especially dire if massive punishments are assigned to things that will inevitably occasionally happen.
 It may seem rational to a policy-maker to assign a punishment which is proportional to _how much you want to disincentivize a behavior_.
 But this can get them in trouble:
 {: .indent }